Vital Sites Supports Preservation of Odd Fellows Hall

 The draft designation report, compiled by Louisville Metro staff in February 2020, is viewable here.
 This document provides information on the history and integrity of the building, as well as background on the Odd Fellows organization.
 While the architect is unknown, the building displays architectural details similar to those designed by master builders of its era.
 (See graphic created by Steve Wiser, AIA)

-It is a well-designed building that consistently adapted to new uses over its 124-year life, and it should continue to be a beautiful and functional space in downtown Louisville.
+It is a well-designed building that consistently adapted to new uses over its 124-year life.
+There are no current development plans for the parcel.
+Therefore, it should continue to be a beautiful and functional space in downtown Louisville.